 If you are staying in a hotel in the center of Athens you should be extra cautious when you comme and go, especially late at night.
 If you have a choice, choose hotels that are close to the metro (subway).
 Locking valuables in safes at the hotel is always a good idea, and it goes without saying that you should be locking the door to your room and the balcony no matter what part of the world you are in.

 I use a money pouch when I travel to keep my passport, my credit cards and the bulk of my cash against my body at all times.
 The neck puches are convenient because you can quickly get to your artifacts when you need them, but the money belt under clothes on the waist is more stelth.
 If you use a waist pouch, avoid reaching for it constantly by keeping a small amount of cash on an easy to get to pocket.
 In terms of comfort, I prefer a pouch that attaches to my own belt like the one below on the left, but some of my friends swear by the neck passport pouch.
-There is a variety for all styles and desires at the greeklandscapes safety accessories store.

 The Athens metro is the best way to move about in the city and violent crime is non-existent in its lines.
 Pick-pockets however are another matter.
 Based on media reports, pickpocketing has reached epidemic proportions in the Athens metro.
 Use extra caution when you stand in the crowd on the platform or in the train, and especially as you enter the car.
 Most pickpockets operate in crowded platforms and cars.
 A common trick is to use one person to impede your entrance on the train.
 As you frantically try to find your way around them before the doors close (probably pushing yourself) another person reaches into your pocket/backpack/purse from behind to relieve you of your wallet.